-In addition to displacing native bees through competition, commercial apiary permitting threatens both honey bee and native bee populations with debilitating diseases, which can be transmitted between commercial honey bees and wild, native bees at shared flowers.
-Honey bees are currently under pressure from many diseases and parasites; it has been established that honey bees in almond orchards carry a host of pathogens before they are moved into summer production areas, including national forests.
-27,28 Although research on disease spillover between honey bees and native bees is in its infancy, already several studies have shown that pathogens can be passed to native bees at flowers and that some of these diseases are debilitating to native species.29-32 For example, studies have shown that honey bees pass the deformed wing virus to bumble bees, causing fatally deformed wings in bumble bees.
+Bureau.
+Although research on disease spillover between honey bees and native bees is in its infancy, already several studies have shown that pathogens can be passed to native bees at flowers and that some of these diseases are debilitating to native species.
+28-31 For example, studies have shown that honey bees pass the deformed wing virus to bumble bees, causing fatally deformed wings in bumble bees.
 Black queen cell virus, which blackens and kills queen bee pupae, has also been transmitted between honey bees and bumble bees.
-Permitting honey bees on public lands would thus seriously endanger bumble bees,35-37 a pollinator group that is already experiencing significant declines in North America.
+Permitting honey bees on public lands would thus seriously endanger bumble bees, 34-36 a pollinator group that is already experiencing significant declines in North America.
 In addition to affecting bumble bees, scientists have documented that viruses have been transferred from honey bees to several other genera of native bees (Ceratina, Andrena, Anthophora, Osmia, Xylocopa) and that these viruses replicate and can cause disease in these taxa.
-38-40 Independent of disease transmission between species, the impacts of naturally occurring diseases in native bees may also be exacerbated by competition from honey bees (a process known as facilitation ), as there is evidence that increased
+37-39 Independent of disease transmission between species, the impacts of naturally occurring diseases in native bees may also be exacerbated by competition from honey bees (a process known as facilitation ), as there is evidence that increased energy expenditure, lack of a diverse diet and lack of nutrition can increase stress and reduce a bee's ability to survive infections.
+41-43